jriekse5555/AzureComponents_IL5_CMK_PE/README.md

 - Keyvault
 - Storage Account
 - Azure Container Registry (ACR)
-- AKS (with Keyvault, Storage Account and ACR)
+- AKS (with Keyvault, Storage Account and ACR) - (There is now a Powershell initiated script and readme within the AKS folder)

 For a quick reference on IL5 see: https://docs.microsoft.com/en-us/compliance/regulatory/offering-dod-il5